What Type of Pasta Works Best for This Dish?

 • The Problem: Draining all the water leaves you without the starchy liquid needed to bind the sauce and pasta.

-When to Opt for Fresh Pasta Over Dried Pasta šŸ„ššŸœ
+When to Opt for Fresh Pasta Over Dried Pasta 🥚🍜

-Fresh and dried pasta each bring unique qualities to the table, and knowing when to use one over the other can elevate your dish.
+Fresh and dried pasta each have unique qualities, and knowing when to use one over the other can elevate your dish.

 • Fresh Pasta: